-With Apple having announced the tenth iteration of its mobile operating system during this week’s WWDC 2016 opening keynote, it was only a matter of time before developers and power-users alike started to ask the all-important question – can it be jailbroken?
+With Apple having announced the tenth iteration of its mobile operating system during the WWDC 2016 opening keynote, it was only a matter of time before developers and power-users alike started to ask the all-important question – can it be jailbroken?
 As it turns out, it can.
-This first to confirm the same was Canadian hacker extraordinaire iH8sn0w – known for jailbreak tools Sn0wbreeze and iFaith – who broke through the defenses of the latest from Apple on an iPhone 5.
+The first to confirm the same was Canadian hacker extraordinaire iH8sn0w – known for jailbreak tools Sn0wbreeze and iFaith – who broke through the defenses of the latest from Apple on an iPhone 5.

 The Cupertino tech giant seeded the first beta of iOS 10 to developers in June while the public equivalent of the same debuted in July.
 As is Apple’s current modus operandi, the final build of iOS 10 is likely to land in September after the announcement of the next iPhone.
 In a video uploaded to YouTube, iH8sn0w shows an iPhone 5 running the iOS 10 developer beta 1 with an untethered jailbreak exploit employed and Cydia running.

 You can watch the video below.
 It shows the hacker deleting the stock Mail app to prove the firmware on the device is in fact iOS 10, and then rebooting the device to show that the jailbreak is untethered.

 Of course, at this point, this is no more than a demo – a proof-of-concept that demonstrates the beta is vulnerable to a certain exploit.
 The developer has made no remarks as to whether this will ultimately constitute a working jailbreak tool.
 Remember that hackers are known to have kept working jailbreak exploits under wraps after posting demos.
 The good news is that iH8sn0w is known to have released jailbreak tools in the past, so if iOS 10 happens to be pushed to all users with the same vulnerability in place, a jailbreak tool for the update will follow.